Like the integral of xn

 its value at any irrational point is the limit of its value at rational

-the derivative we've found, which is valid at all rational points, must
+derivative we've found, which is valid at all rational points, must be

-we found for the rational points, is straightforward, and is very
+found for the rational points, is straightforward, and is very similar to

 Integral of xs, for any positive real s